QubesOS/qubes-doc/troubleshooting/thinkpad-troubleshooting.md

 ## Instructions for getting your Lenovo Thinkpad X201 & X200 laptop working with Qubes/Linux ##

 For being able to boot the installer from USB, you have to disable VT-d in the BIOS.
-Enter the BIOS by hitting F1, go to Config - CPU and then disable there VT-d.
+Enter the BIOS by hitting F1, go to Config - CPU and then disable VT-d there.

 After the installation, you have to set a startup-parameter for Xen, to be able to activate VT-d again: